4M4Z3/mc-ai/README.md

 ## Troubleshooting

-### Mac M1 Issues
-- If you get OpenGL deprecation warnings, they can be safely ignored
-- Make sure you have Xcode command line tools: `xcode-select --install`

-### Windows Issues
+### Build Issues

-- Ensure vcpkg is properly integrated: `.\vcpkg integrate install`
-- If GLFW is not found, verify the vcpkg toolchain path in CMake configuration
-- Use x64 architecture for consistency
+**"cmake: command not found"**
+- Run `make install-deps` to install CMake and other dependencies
+- On macOS, ensure Homebrew is installed and in your PATH

+**"GLFW not found" or "OpenGL loader not found"**
+- Run `make install-deps` to install missing dependencies
+- Check that development packages are installed (e.g., `libglfw3-dev` not just `libglfw3`)

+**Linker errors with epoxy/GLEW**
+- The build system will automatically fall back to available libraries
+- Install libepoxy for best compatibility: `brew install libepoxy` (macOS) or `sudo apt install libepoxy-dev` (Ubuntu)

-### General Issues
+### Runtime Issues

+**OpenGL context errors**
 - Make sure your graphics drivers support OpenGL 3.3+
+- Try running with software rendering: `LIBGL_ALWAYS_SOFTWARE=1 ./build/bin/ImGuiOpenGLProject` (Linux)

+**Window creation fails**
+- Ensure X11 is running (Linux)
+- Check display permissions if running via SSH

+### Platform-Specific Issues

+**macOS:**
+- OpenGL deprecation warnings can be safely ignored
+- Ensure Xcode command line tools are installed: `xcode-select --install`

+**Linux:**
+- Install graphics drivers for your GPU (nvidia, mesa, etc.)
+- Make sure you have X11 development libraries installed

+**General:**
-- ImGui is automatically downloaded during build - ensure you have internet access for first build
+- ImGui is automatically downloaded - ensure internet access for first build
-- Check that CMake version is 3.15 or higher
-- If build fails, try `make clean` followed by `make setup` to re-download dependencies
+- Try `make clean && make setup && make build` to refresh dependencies

+## Development

+### Adding Features
+1. Source files go in `src/` with headers in `include/`
+2. Update `CMakeLists.txt` to include new source files
+3. Assets go in `assets/` directory (automatically copied to build)

+### Debugging
+- Use `make debug` for debug builds with symbols
+- Enable additional compiler warnings in `CMakeLists.txt`

 ## License